Example: Using GuestOS debos

 Now you can run commands inside the container to install

-a standard Linux system to /setup
+a standard Linux system to /setup inside the container.

 The debos image contains a debootstrap util inside the container to